krixik-ai/krixik-docs/docs/modules/summarize.md

     a metre wide.

     Winston kept his back turned to the telescreen.
-It was safer; though, as he well knew, even a back can be revealing.
-A kilometre away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape.
+It was safer; though, he well knew, even a back can be revealing.
+A kilometre away the Ministry of Truth, his place of work, towered vast and white.

 This is an even shorter, more abstract, summary of the original input text.